 TABLE READ TALENT

 Since the table-read is one of the few pre-production meetings of the talent attached to the project, the director needs to assess the suitability of the actors.
+Directing actors can be easy, or it can be hard.

 The director can also get a sense of chemistry.
 As in, does it exist?